susautw/rin-json-patch/README.md

 assert encoder.encode(MyObject(1)) == '{"i": 1}'
 ```

-### A Simpler way to make object JSON serializable
+### A simpler way to make object JSON serializable
 You can write method `__json__` for an object.
 Instead of create a resolver.
 ```python
 from typing import Dict, Any